31 December in Indian and World History

 31 December 1964 – Donald Campbell ran his speedboat at a speed of 71 kilometers per hour and broke that year’s record for the fastest speed on water in the world.

-31 December 1981 – President Dr. Limman deposed, and Flight Lieutenant Jerry Rawlings took power in Ghana by military revolution.
+31 December 1981 – President Dr. Limman was deposed, and Flight Lieutenant Jerry Rawlings took power in Ghana by military revolution.

 31 December 1983 – Brunei gained independence from Britain.